8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Black anal beads lying on a bed, for a post on the best anal beads

 First and foremost, it is important to make sure the anal beads you are choosing are safe.
-There are three main things you should look for to help you choose safe anal beads:
+There are three main things you should look for to help you choose a safe product:

 1. A body-safe material such as silicone, glass, or stainless steel.
 Avoid toxic materials such as jelly, PVC, rubber, and soft plastics.
 It is particularly important to avoid porous materials (including TPE and TPR) for anal toys as it is impossible to get them completely clean.
 In addition, avoid toys where the beads are threaded together with string or similar.
 This, too, is impossible to sterilise and can be a vector for introducing bacteria and potential infection to your body.